conan-io/conan-io.github.io/_posts/2019-06-26-An-introduction-to-the-Dear-ImGui-library.markdown

 conan_target_link_libraries(dear-imgui-conan)
 {% endhighlight %}

-We will also need the Conan file to declare the libraries it depends on.
+We will also need the *conanfile* to declare the libraries it depends on.
 Besides from the GLFW library we already talked about we need the GLEW library to handle OpenGL functions loading.
-We will use cmake_multi to generate projects for Debug and Release configurations.
+We will use ``cmake_multi`` to generate projects for Debug and Release configurations.

 {% highlight text %}
 [requires]